For loop: Loop variable scope and semantics

 Different languages specify different rules for what value the loop variable will hold on termination of its loop, and indeed some hold that it "becomes undefined".
-This permits a compiler to generate code that leaves any value in the loop variable, or perhaps even leaves it unchanged because the loop value was held in a register and never stored to memory.
-Actual behaviour may even vary according to the compiler's optimization settings, as with the Honywell Fortran66 compiler.
+This permits a compiler to generate code that leaves any value in the loop variable, or perhaps even leaves it unchanged because the loop value was held in a register and never stored in memory.
+Actual behavior may even vary according to the compiler's optimization settings, as with the Honeywell Fortran66 compiler.

 In some languages (not C or C++) the loop variable is immutable within the scope of the loop body, with any attempt to modify its value being regarded as a semantic error.
 Such modifications are sometimes a consequence of a programmer error, which can be very difficult to identify once made.
 However, only overt changes are likely to be detected by the compiler.
-Situations where the address of the loop variable is passed as an argument to a subroutine make it very difficult to check, because the routine's behavior is in general unknowable to the compiler.
-Some examples in the style of Fortran:
+Situations, where the address of the loop variable is passed as an argument to a subroutine, make it very difficult to check because the routine's behavior is in general unknowable to the compiler unless the language supports procedure signatures and argument intents.
+Some examples in the style of pre-Fortran-90: